istiake5/unicorn-dashboard/README.md

 ![This is a alt text.](/public/screenshort/Screenshot_11.jpg)

 ### Note: This is Primary state.
 So, you need unique id from https://crudcrud.com .
-Go to this site and take id and repleace on your env file.
-First rename example.env file as .env then replace your Id.
-Then create some item.
+Go to this site and take id and store the unique API key directly from the dashboard.Then create some item.

 ## After Create Item then this page will look like.